syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Suggestion-Display-Mode.md

 # Suggestion Display Mode in Xamarin.Android SfAutoComplete

-The `AutocompleteMode` property is used to decide the suggestion pattern for displaying the filtered data according to the text entered.
-The different types of pattern are described below
+The `AutoCompleteMode` property is used to determine the suggestion pattern for displaying the filtered data according to the text entered.
+The different types of patterns are described below:

 * Suggest